 2021 Water Quality Improvement Plan Update

 The San Diego River Watershed Management Area jurisdictions developed an update of the Water Quality Improvement Plan (WQIP).
 The focus of the update was the incorporation of Famosa Slough Alternative Total Maximum Daily Load (TMDL).
 The update was submitted to the San Diego Regional Water Quality Control with the Water Quality Improvement Plan 2019-2020 Annual Report provided in Appendix 5, Attachment 5B.
-After submission, the Famosa Slough Alternative TMDL is subject to a 90-day review period by the Waterboard before final acceptance into the plan.
+The Regional Board issued an acceptance letter for the WQIP update on August 9, 2021.

 WQIP Annual Reports